 - Each player must name it, and they continue to pass it without stopping.

 - At one point, the coordinator will add another flashcard and then another, and so on, until they use all 7 flashcards within the circle.

 To keep the flow of the game the coordinator should pass one flashcard to the left and one to the right.
 If there is a player holding more than three items, start again.

-You can find more flashcard game ideas in this educational video for even more cooperation games.
+You can find more flashcard game ideas in the educational video below for even more cooperation games.

 It’s always fun to play together, but this game makes it challenging as well.
 Players need to cooperate and listen/watch each other very carefully in order to be able to contribute.
 It is perfect if there are more than two players for this game, but two players will have just as much fun.

 - Print the worksheets from the chain reaction game below

 - This game is based on chain reactions so the players need to watch carefully what the others are doing to be able to know when it’s their turn.

 - If it doesn’t run smoothly, try it again and again, until you beat your own time record.
 The faster, the better!